JumaJuiceTime/CairnHack/adventures/conversions/the-waking-of-willowby-hall.md

 ### Bonebreaker Tom

 #### If Fighting
-12 HP, 18 STR, 12 DEX, 14 WIL, smash/stomp or bell flail, *detachment*
+12 HP, 18 STR, 12 AGL, 14 PRS, smash/stomp or bell flail, *detachment*
 - Tom can only be injured by means of magic or *blast* attacks.
 Such attacks are considered *impaired* unless otherwise noted.
 - **Critical damage**: Victim takes d12+d12 STR damage as they are crushed and flung away by Tom.

 #### If Fleeing
-If Tom spots an enemy in a room he will smash in the wall with the bell flail (d6 STR damage to anyone still in the room and not behind cover) and attempt to grab a visible target (Save DEX or suffer his **Critical Damage** Effect).
+If Tom spots an enemy in a room he will smash in the wall with the bell flail (d6 STR damage to anyone still in the room and not behind cover) and attempt to grab a visible target (Save AGL or suffer his **Critical Damage** Effect).

 ##### Things Found in Tom's Beard.
 * **Patricia**: d8 sword, *enhanced* against giants.

 ### Death Knight

-10 HP, 3 Armor, 12 STR, 12 DEX, 16 WIL, sword (d8+d8)
+10 HP, 3 Armor, 12 STR, 12 AGL, 16 PRS, sword (d8+d8)
 - **Bone Prison**: a target is enclosed in a cage made of bones that springs from the ground.
 - **Reanimate**: d3 skeletons crawl their way out the floorboards, walls, and ceiling.
 - **Unstoppable**: When defeated, collapses into a pile of dust.
 Fully regenerates within his stone sarcophagus in 2 Dungeon Cycles unless it is destroyed or at least three lit black candles are placed on top of it.